francismontalbo/swatdcnn/README.md

 <p>E-mail: francismontalbo@ieee.org</p>
 <p>Webpage: https://francismontalbo.github.io</p>

-***In the meantime, this repository is only for the purpose of simulating the proposed study.
+***In the meantime, this repository pertains only for the purpose of simulating the proposed study.
 Updates will come through further progress.***

 ## Graphical Abstract